 Do employee incentive programs really increase productivity?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.In my opinion, the one thing that will increase productivity is having each member of your team perceive that they are valued.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »In my opinion, the one thing that will increase productivity is having each member of your team perceive that they are valued.
 Feeling valued is the key to employee loyalty.
 I would avoid anything that sets up a winner and a loser.

 Employee loyalty is synonymous with achieving a balance that brings feelings of connection along with a commitment to produce.
 Ultimately, loyal employees can bring some BIG benefits.
 Loyal employees promote customer satisfaction--a critical component in business.